 Smartphones use has dramatically changed each aspect of our lives, often for the better.
 The famous slogan by Apple 'There's an app for that' says it all.
 Mobile apps help users to get the information they want quickly, without wasting time on internet searches.
-Due to the fact that this is a growing trend, if you own app design skills you'd better check our app design contract.
+Due to the fact that this is a growing trend, if you own app design skills you'd better check our mobile app design contract template.

 The number of mobile apps which are currently available on the major app stores has passed 3 million.
 This number is expected to rise because most of the companies are becoming aware of the importance of mobile apps for their business.
 With this in mind, you might consider starting a brilliant career in the app design.

 Before starting working for your client, do not forget you both sign a regular app design contract.
 Sometimes freelancers do not get paid for their work because of unclear terms.
 For this reason, you and your client must agree on the scope of your work: what exactly you will do, what is the deadline and so on.
 You have to write the payment details: how much you will get paid and how.
 Finally, don't forget to include a clause on the intellectual property.
 Make sure it will be transferred over to your client only once you get paid.